Biden Insists He Didn't Treat Anita Hill 'Badly' While Pressed For Apology On TV

 The View, Biden's first live television interview since joining the race, was a mostly friendly format.
 He described the hosts as "friends" and they reacted positively to his entry into the presidential race.

-But they, too, seemed to need more from him regarding Anita Hill.
+But they, too, seemed to need more from him regarding Hill.

 C0-host Ana Navarro, who worked for years as a GOP political strategist and analyst, asked why it took Biden until this year to call Hill.
-It was revealed Thursday that Biden and Hill had spoken privately in recent weeks, as a New York Times interview with Hill was published.
+It was revealed Thursday in a New York Times interview with Hill that Biden and Hill had spoken privately in recent weeks.

 Before that conversation it had been more than 27 years since the hearings.
 Biden explained that he didn't want to "invade her space."